biocompute-objects/BCO_Documentation/README.md

 * **Collaboration use case:**

    Authors and pharmaceutical scientists are unaware of how the regulatory industry is using workflows to analyze data.
 Openness and transparency are hindered by the lack of ability to communicate, not a lack of willingness.
 Scientific merit is compromised as a result of not having a common "language" for communicating computations.

 * **Accountability use case:**

    A bioinformatics platform provider can use BCO as part of its verification and validation process.
 A customer submits NGS data provided by a third party sequencing provider.
 The sequencing data is poor quality.
 Reproducible pipelines, validated and verified as a “BCO”, were used to demonstrate the fault lies in the sequencing step and not the bioinformatics pipeline.

 * **Versioning use case:**

    One potential use case related to this is one of 'differential impact' of how different choices in the workflow affect the outcome of the computational analysis/experiment (e.g. changing expression estimation procedure).

 * **Provenance use case:**

    BCOs can serve as a history of what was computed.
 An example pertaining to provenance, from experience: data are generated and QC'ed as far as possible, and then passed on for analysis.
 The analysis diagnoses a problem with one or more samples (e.g., cryptic relatedness), which are then locally excluded from the analysis.
 But that exclusion is not reflected back to the original data, and the same bad samples are included in the next analysis.
 In this way, a record exists of which samples can be excluded in future analysis.

 * **Dataset use case:**

-A data integrator or database curator can use the BCO schema to create records and track versioning for an integrated datasets.
+   FDA data integrator or database curator can use the BCO schema to create records and track versioning for an integrated datasets.
 The dataset BCO type captures important information about the dataset that can be shared for understanding the dataset and reproducing it.
 The dataset BCO includes critical metadata while also describing the content of the dataset.
 The output files include column headers, header definitions, and statistics about the resulting dataset.

 ### 1.6 BCO community
 The BioCompute Object working group facilitates a means for different stakeholders in the HTS communities to provide input on current practices on the BCO.
 This working group was formed during preparation for the 2017 HTS Computational Standards for Regulatory Sciences Workshop, and was initially made up of the workshop participants, both speakers and panelists.
 There has been a continual growth of the BCO working group as a direct result of the interaction between a variety of stakeholders from all interested communities in standardization of computational HTS data processing.
-The Public-Private partnerships formed between universities, private genomic data companies, software platforms, government and regulatory institutions has been an easy point of entry for new individuals or institutions into the BCO project to participate in the discussion of best practices for the objects.
+The partnerships formed between universities, private genomic data companies, software platforms, government and regulatory institutions has been an easy point of entry for new individuals or institutions into the BCO project to participate in the discussion of best practices for the objects.

-2 Data type for BCOs
+## 2 Data type for BCOs
-The fundamentals of data typing (type primitives, class inheritance, etc.)  that are used to define BioCompute Objects are described in detail in section Appendix VI.
-Developers of BCO enabled platforms should reference this section for details on how to support the creation of BCO programmatically or manually.
+The fundamentals of data typing (type primitives, class inheritance, etc.) that are used to define a BioCompute Object are described in detail in [primitives.json](https://github.com/biocompute-objects/BCO_Spec_V2.0/blob/master/primitives.json) and [base_type_BioCompute.json](https://github.com/biocompute-objects/BCO_Spec_V2.0/blob/master/base_type_BioCompute.json).
+Developers of BCO enabled platforms should reference these for details on how to support the creation of BCO programmatically or manually.
 BCOs are represented in JSON (JavaScript Object Notation) formatted text.
 The JSON format was chosen because it is both human and machine readable/writable.
 For a detailed description of JSON see www.json.org.

-BioCompute data types are defined as aggregates of the critical fields organized into a few domains: the descriptive domain, the identification and provenance domain, the input and output domains, the parametric domain, the environmental domain, the execution domain, the prerequisite domain, the usability domain, and the error domain.
+BioCompute data types are defined as aggregates of the critical fields organized into a few domains:
+1) the identification and provenance domain
+2) the usability domain
+3) the extension domain
+4) description domain
+5) the execution domain
+6) the parametric domain
+7) the input and output domains
+8) the error domain.

 At the time of submission to the BioCompute Object database an instance of BCO type is created, populated with actual values compliant with the data type definitions and assigned a unique identifier.
 The object could then be assigned a unique digital signature and a unique digital object identifier.
 (See security section, Appendix V.)

-Three of the domains in a BioCompute Object become immutable upon assignment of the digital signature: 1) the Parametric Domain, 2) the Execution Domain and 3) the I/O Domain.
+Three of the domains in a BioCompute Object become immutable upon assignment of the digital signature:
+   1) the Parametric Domain
+   2) the Execution Domain and
+   3) the I/O Domain.

 Changing anything within these domains invalidates the verification and will break the digital signature.
 Required fields are indicated by the "vital": "True" flag, which is shown in the data typing section below (Appendix VI).

 # BioCompute Object Consortium members (BCOC):
 **FDA:** Mark Walderhaug, Ruth Bandler, Eric Donaldson, Elaine Thompson, Alin Voskanian, Anton Golikov, Konstantinos Karagiannis, Elaine Johanson, Adrian Myers, Errol Strain, Khaled Bouri, Tong Weida, Wenming Xiao, Md Shamsuzzaman